← All posts

 say the number. stop talking. let there be silence.

-practice saying your prices out loud when no one's around. it sounds silly but it helps. the goal is for the number to feel normal in your mouth — not like a confession.
+that silence is doing important work — it's giving the customer time to say yes. when you immediately undercut yourself, you never give them that chance. practice saying your prices out loud when no one's around. it sounds silly, but it works. the goal is for the number to feel normal in your mouth, not like a confession.

 What happens when you actually hold your price

-the guilt doesn't go away all at once. but it gets quieter every time you hold your price and nothing bad happens. every time a customer says yes without negotiating. every time you finish a bake day and the math actually works in your favor.
+the guilt doesn't go away all at once. but it gets quieter every time you hold your price and nothing bad happens. every time a customer says yes without negotiating. every time you finish a bake day and the math works in your favor.

 start there. raise your prices. say the number. stop apologizing.